 - Soviet troops withdrew from Afghanistan

-Both phrases were pulled out of a body of web documents through a process of extracting ngrams from those documents.
+Both phrases were pulled out of a body of web documents by extracting ngrams from those documents.
 After ngrams are identified, they may be broken down into three portions.

-The first of those is a beginning constant portion containing a number of words that are similar at the beginning of the ngram.
+The first of those is a beginning constant portion containing many words that are similar at the beginning of the ngram.

-If the anchor for more than one ngram is the same, then the ngrams may be considered to be a potential paraphrase pair.
+If the anchor for more than one ngram is the same, then the ngrams may be considered a potential paraphrase pair.

-This process may follow a number of additional rules in deciding whether or not a pair of ngrams are possibly paraphrases.
+This process may follow several additional rules in deciding whether a pair of ngrams are possibly paraphrased.

 For example, one possible rule described in the patent is that: